Hadrian's Villa: The Antinoeion

-In 1998 a new section of the Villa, named by scholars the Antinoeion, was rediscovered.This area is located on the main road leading to the grand vestibule.
-The discovery of a large concrete foundation has been used as evidence of the original location of the Antonius Obelisk which is now located on the Pincian Hill in Rome.
-Some Scholars have argued that this evidence is proof of Antonius’s tomb being located on the Villa.
+In 1998 a new section of the villa, named by scholars the Antinoeion, was rediscovered.
+This area is located on the main road leading to the grand vestibule.
+The discovery of a large concrete foundation has been used as evidence of the original location of the Antinous Obelisk which is now located on the Pincian Hill in Rome.
+Some scholars have argued that this evidence is proof of Antinous' tomb being located on the villa.
 This has been challenged by scholars who argue that the area instead was a highly Egyptianized nypheum.
-The Antinoeion is just one example of Egyptianization of the Villa.
+The Antinoeion is just one example of Egyptianization of the villa.
 Artwork such as the crocodile of the Canopus and the statue of Osiris-Antinous show the prevalence of this orientalist aesthetic in the villa.

 In September 2013, a network of tunnels was investigated, buried deep beneath the villa; these were probably service routes for staff so that the idyllic nature of the landscape might remain undisturbed.
 The site housed several thousand people including staff, visitors, servants and slaves.
 Although much major activity would have been engaged in during Hadrian's absence on tours of inspection of the provinces a great many people (and animals) must have been moving about the Tivoli site on a daily basis.

 Sculptures and artworks

-Many beautiful artifacts have been unearthed and restored at the Villa, such as marble statues of Antinous, Hadrian's deified lover, accidentally drowned in Egypt, and mosaics from the theatre and baths.
+Many beautiful artifacts have been unearthed and restored at the villa, such as marble statues of Antinous, Hadrian's deified lover, accidentally drowned in Egypt, and mosaics from the theatre and baths.
+However, not all could be completely restored.
+The best-preserved pieces of sculptures are usually the ones that get published, but over a thousand fragments remain housed in the villa's Canopus and Cento Camerelle.

 A lifelike mosaic depicted a group of doves around a bowl, with one drinking, seems to be a copy of a work by Sosus of Pergamon as described by Pliny the Elder.
 It has in turn been widely copied.

 Many copies of Greek statues (such as the Wounded Amazon) have been found, and even Egyptian-style interpretations of Roman gods and vice versa.
 Most of these have been taken to Rome for preservation and restoration, and can be seen at the Musei Capitolini or the Musei Vaticani.
 However, many were also excavated in the 18th century by antiquities dealers such as Piranesi and Gavin Hamilton to sell to Grand Tourists and antiquarians such as Charles Towneley, and so are in major antiquities collections elsewhere in Europe and North America.

 Artworks found in the villa include: